-The weather outside is frightful!
-If you’re having trouble finding ways to keep the kids delightful, look no further.
+It’s that time of year when the holidays have ended, the cold is fierce, and cabin fever has set in.
+If you’re over the post-new-year hibernation, look no further.
 There are many indoor options to keep your babies and toddlers entertained while we wait for spring.
-Break your cabin fever and check out some of the baby and toddler-friendly places below.
+Break out of the house and check out some of the baby and toddler-friendly places below!

 Places to Go with a Baby or Toddler in the Southwest Suburbs

 Indoor Play Spaces for Babies and Toddlers

 Orland Hills, IL 60487